srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 >
 >You can learn more about lazy loading visiting the [official Angular documentation](https://angular.io/guide/lazy-loading-ngmodules).

-In this example we will apply the *lazy loading* approach:
+In this example we will apply the *lazy loading* approach in the appModule:

 ```ts
 ...